1. 3DS Blog

 So, should engineering and manufacturing leaders treat AI-ready product development as a near-term priority?

 Manufacturers that move first will not simply layer AI onto disconnected processes.
 They will build a traceable, platform-based digital thread that connects development, manufacturing alignment and product innovation.
-That connected foundation gives AI-ready product development the structure needed to deliver meaningful long-term value.
+That connected foundation gives AI-ready product development the structure required to deliver meaningful long-term value.

 Faster Consumer Product Innovation with Unified Engineering